0xArina/NPM-jokes-and-colors/README.md

 # NPM jokes and colors
-practicing using NPM of random jokes and colors
+practicing using NPM with random jokes and colors

 1. Create new Js file in GitBash <br>
 ![](createNewFileDemo.png) <br>